hmunye/tcp/README.md

 ### Example Test: Out-of-Order Payload Handling

+This test verifies that payloads from out-of-order segments are properly managed and reassembled in-order.

 To ensure that RST segments are blocked before reaching the TUN interface and do not interfere with the test, use the following `iptables` rule: